KodinGoose/zhip-8_suite/README.md

 cal :ext
 ```

-(To be implemented as of date 2025.03.20)
 The language supports decimal, hexadecimal (0xN), octal (0oN) and binary (0bN) format for numbers.
-The assembler defaults to decimal unless otherwise specified.
+The assembler defaults to hexadecimal unless otherwise specified.

 This is a list of all the commands that are supported, their assembly like equivalent, what they assemble to and their description
 Each opcode and number is 4 bits and represented in hexadecimal (In the following "table")